Recipes for Homemade Toiletries

-It's not homemade, but we use Milk of Magnesium dabbed on with a cotton ball.
+It's not homemade, but we use milk of magnesia dabbed on with a cotton ball.

-To the reader who asked for homemade recipies for toiletries, two words Baking Soda.
+To the reader who asked for homemade recipes for toiletries, two words: baking soda.
 I don't know about shampoo or deodorant, but it works very well in the wash and as a toothpaste.
 You can buy peppermint oil very inexpensively in the baking section of a grocery store to make it taste better (as a toothpaste, of course!).